 You will need to bring several official documents to corroborate your identity and legal status in the United States:

-- Your passport with original K-1 visa or,
+- Your passport with your original K-1 visa,

 - Your original birth certificate